-So, my boss calls me one morning (actually a three days ago) and declares that his daughter had a project day coming up at school and need a simple project for her to showcase.
+So, my boss calls me one morning (actually three days ago) and declares that his daughter had a project day coming up at school and need a simple project for her to showcase.
 The kid is in her first standard and things had to be simple for her to understand and the topic for the event was “sound”.
-Its actually good to have a theme to work on.. it helps us to focus our thought and also posses a bigger challenge that we should come up with some idea within the limit of the theme.
-I still remember all the project themes that was allotted to me at school and missed all the good old days.
+It’s actually good to have a theme to work on.
+It helps us to focus our thought and also posses a bigger challenge that we should come up with some idea within the limit of the theme.
+I still remember all the project themes that was allotted to me at school.
+I miss all the good old days.
 And just as you might have guessed, I jumped right at the opportunity.

 Mechanical Hitter Setup